hackathon-empty-string-team/empty-string/README.md

 essentially, you just have to build the container with the services you want. if you're interested in it i can go into more detail just let me know.

+1. clone the repo

-1. navigate to dc/dev and run:
+2. navigate to dc/dev and run:

 ```
 docker compose up -d --build